google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/image-optimization.md

 <img src="images/save-for-web.png" class="attempt-right" alt="Save for web">

-As a hands-on example, when using a lossy format such as JPEG, the compressor will typically expose a customisable "quality" setting (for example, the quality slider provided by the "Save for Web" functionality in Adobe Photoshop), which is typically a number between 1 and 100 that controls the inner workings of the specific collection of lossy and lossless algorithms.
+As a hands-on example, when using a lossy format such as JPEG, the compressor will typically expose a customizable "quality" setting (for example, the quality slider provided by the "Save for Web" functionality in Adobe Photoshop), which is typically a number between 1 and 100 that controls the inner workings of the specific collection of lossy and lossless algorithms.
 For best results, experiment with various quality settings for your images, and don't be afraid to dial down the quality - the visual results are often very good and the filesize savings can be quite large.

 Note: Note that quality levels for different image formats are not directly comparable due to differences in algorithms used to encode the image: quality 90 JPEG will produce a very different result than a quality 90 WebP.
 In fact, even quality levels for the same image format may produce visibly different output based on implementation of the compressor!